Kimiru/PeerJS-Network/README.md

 Host's events and client's event are disjoint and can be handled separatly.

-For practical purposes, Peer class must be stored inside window.Peer field.
+For technical reasons, Peer class must be stored inside window.Peer field.
 This allow for the user to fetch the file wherever they want and not have to modify the path inside the Network.js file.